OpenZeppelin/openzeppelin-upgrades/README.md

 3. Upgrade the proxy to use the new implementation contract

 The plugins will keep track of all the implementation contracts you have deployed in an `.openzeppelin` folder in the project root, as well as the proxy admin.
 You will find one file per network there.
-It is advised that you commit to source control the files for all networks except the development ones (eg ganache).
+It is advised that you commit to source control the files for all networks except the development ones (you may see them as `.openzeppelin/unknown-*.json`).

 > Note: the format of the files within the `.openzeppelin` folder is not compatible with those of the [OpenZeppelin CLI](https://docs.openzeppelin.com/cli/2.8/).
 If you want to use these plugins for an existing OpenZeppelin CLI project, we will be sharing soon a guide on how to migrate.